OfficeDev/open-xml-docs/docs/general/how-to-remove-a-document-part-from-a-package.md

 ms.date: 11/01/2017
 ms.localizationpriority: medium
 ---
-# Remove a document part from a package (Open XML SDK)
+# Remove a document part from a package

 This topic shows how to use the classes in the Open XML SDK for Office to remove a document part (file) from a Wordprocessing document